Equal access to education

-A maintenance bursary of up to £1,500 to go towards the set-up costs, books and travel in the first year of study is included as part of the Asylum Seeker Bursary.
+Successful applicants are also awarded a maintenance bursary of up to £1,500.
+This goes towards set-up costs, books and travel in the first year of study.

 For more information on the University's bursaries, visit our scholarships and bursaries page.

 Equality, diversity and inclusion at Surrey